openwisp/openwisp-utils/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 If you want to create a link that contains a url of ``add`` or ``list`` page of a model then you can use following json format.
-Users will only be able to see items for objects they have permission to either view or edit.
+Users will only be able to see links for models they have permission to either view or edit.

 **Syntax:**